Ancient Greek Origins of Saint Valentine’s Day

 After losing his head, St. Valentine was buried in the cemetery on the Via Flaminia, an ancient Roman road that crosses the Apennines, to Rimini, on the Adriatic coast.

-Saint Valentine’s relics
+Saint Valentine’s Relics

 Greece